-Due to the extent of its developed area, the Shoal Creek watershed has high rates of impervious cover, which can cause increased flooding and erosion and decreased water quality.
+Due to the extent of its developed area, the Shoal Creek watershed has high percentages of impervious cover, which can cause increased flooding and erosion and decreased water quality.
 Impervious cover is any surface that prevents the infiltration of water into the ground, such as roads, parking lots, and buildings.
-The Shoal Creek watershed is the fourth most impervious watershed in the city behind East Bouldin Creek, Waller Creek, and Buttermilk Branch, with 54% existing impervious cover.
-Based on a WPD analysis of impervious cover maximum buildout, Shoal Creek watershed could reach approximately 64% impervious cover if each site within the watershed developed to its impervious cover maximum (COA-WPD, 2018).
-It should be noted that proposed revisions to the City's Land Development Code related to increased density will not increase the amount of allowable impervious cover, as this is set at 64%.
+With 54% impervious cover, the Shoal Creek watershed is the fourth most impervious watershed in the city behind East Bouldin Creek, Waller Creek, and Buttermilk Branch.
+Based on a WPD analysis of impervious cover maximum buildout, Shoal Creek watershed could reach approximately 64% impervious cover if each site within the watershed is developed to its impervious cover maximum (COA, 2018).
+It should be noted that proposed revisions to the City's Land Development Code related to increased density will not increase the amount of allowable impervious cover set at 64%.